Charleston (SC) hosts Reynolds and Saint Joseph’s (PA) - WTOP News

 Charleston, South Carolina; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Saint Joseph’s (PA) takes on the Charleston (SC) Cougars after Erik Reynolds II scored 26 points in Saint Joseph’s (PA)’s 83-58 victory over the Iona Gaels.
+BOTTOM LINE: Saint Joseph’s (PA) plays the Charleston (SC) Cougars after Erik Reynolds II scored 26 points in Saint Joseph’s (PA)’s 83-58 victory over the Iona Gaels.

-The Cougars are 4-0 in home games.
-Charleston (SC) is 2-2 in games decided by 10 points or more.
+The Cougars are 4-0 on their home court.
+Charleston (SC) is seventh in the CAA with 32.4 points per game in the paint led by Ante Brzovic averaging 8.4.

-TOP PERFORMERS: Ben Burnham is shooting 43.8% and averaging 13.1 points for the Cougars.
-Reyne Smith is averaging 2.6 made 3-pointers over the last 10 games for Charleston (SC).
+TOP PERFORMERS: CJ Fulton is averaging 3.6 points and 3.9 assists for the Cougars.
+Ben Burnham is averaging 13.1 points and 5.0 rebounds while shooting 45.0% over the past 10 games for Charleston (SC).

-Reynolds is scoring 17.5 points per game with 2.6 rebounds and 3.3 assists for the Hawks.
-Xzayvier Brown is averaging 12.2 points, 3.1 assists and 1.5 steals over the past 10 games for Saint Joseph’s (PA).
+Lynn Greer III is averaging 11.1 points, four assists and 1.5 steals for the Hawks.
+Reynolds is averaging 17.5 points and 3.2 assists over the past 10 games for Saint Joseph’s (PA).

 LAST 10 GAMES: Cougars: 6-4, averaging 76.5 points, 38.3 rebounds, 13.7 assists, 6.6 steals and 2.9 blocks per game while shooting 40.7% from the field.
 Their opponents have averaged 75.9 points per game.